waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent vs. Tool:** Complex, deterministic, computational tasks like state-space searches (BFS) are better suited for code-based Tools, not reasoning-based Agents.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Escape Victory Road 1F
+## A. Current Plan: Retreat and Heal
-**Status:** Party is in critical condition.
-The main exit is blocked by a boulder puzzle.
+**Status:** Party is in critical condition after a tough trainer battle.
-**Current Step:** Use the `boulder_puzzle_solver` tool to find a solution for the eastern boulder puzzle, then the western one.
+**Current Step:** Retreat from Victory Road 1F to the nearest Pokémon Center to heal and regroup before re-attempting the puzzles.

 # V. Archived Plans & Disproven Hypotheses
 - **(Failed) Manual Boulder Solution:** My hypothesis that the eastern boulder at (15, 3) was the key was disproven.
 Pushing it north is blocked by an item at (12, 1).